SirGnip/ClipDashboard/notes.md

     - different ways of getting text out (clipboard, save to file, POST to URL?)
         - post clipboard to url
         - use variable substitution to open a url (ex: http://www.stuff.com/doit/%{1}
-    - variable substitution
+    - x variable substitution
-        - be able to independently set values for aaa=somestring bbb=other and substitute those into a sequence of clips (if clip contains "this is ${aaa} for ${bbb}".
+        - x be able to independently set values for aaa=somestring bbb=other and substitute those into a sequence of clips (if clip contains "this is ${aaa} for ${bbb}".
     - open url after substituting current clipboard into a url (ex: http://docs.oracle.com/javase/8/docs/api/javax/swing/SpinnerDateModel.htm l (any way to search for docs given just a class/interface name?)